-So, last month I talked about the blocks to listening.
+So, in a previous blog I talked about the blocks to listening.
 There is more to listening though, than just being aware of your blocks.
-So here are steps to listening.

 conversation.jpg

 1. Stop what you are doing, face the person, become present and then listen.
-This means you have to stop typing on the computer, balancing your checkbook, or staring off into space.
+Stop typing on the computer, balancing your checkbook, or staring off into space.
 It is time to be a detective.
-You are just trying to understand what is being shared, what is being conveyed and possibly guess the emotions that might be going on for the speaker.
+Try to understand what is being shared, what is being conveyed and possibly guess the emotions that might be going on for the speaker.
 Just because you are listening doesn’t mean that you agree.
-Your role at this time is just to make sure that you understand what is being said, for you to ask clarifying questions to make sure and let the speaker know that they are heard.
+Your role at this time is to make sure that you understand what they are saying.
+As well as for you to ask clarifying questions to make sure you understand and let the speaker know that they are heard.

 2. It might not be the best time for you at that moment.
 Rather than pretend to listen and stay disconnected.
 Tell your partner, “You know, this really isn’t a good time for me to give you my full attention, can we get back together in about an hour?”
-Especially for introverts, if you are not able to listen, don’t feel guilty because listening when you aren’t available will cause “flooding” and you will “check out” anyway.
+Especially for introverts.
+If you can’t listen due to your energy, don’t feel guilty.
+Because to listen when you aren’t available will cause “flooding” and you will “check out” anyway.

-3. A good way to practice active listening is to ask clarifying questions and paraphrase what you are hearing.
+3. A good way to practice active listening is to ask clarifying questions and paraphrase what you hear.
 Some sample lead in’s follow.

 What I hear you saying is….